asimojs/asimo/README.md

 ### `registerObject()`

-Register any kind of object in the given context - these objects will be accessible synchronously through the _get()_ method
+Register any kind of object in the given container - these objects will be accessible synchronously through the _get()_ method

 ```typescript
 interface SimpleObject {